 Light a candle.
 I prefer white, but it can be any color.
-Typically, green represents money, blue health and red love.
+Typically, green represents financial security, blue health and red love.
 I like white because (to me) it represents pure intentions.

 Say 3 times: “I bring ___________________ into my life.
 I bring it now.”

 Now, I modified this for my own use.
 I say “I bring _________________ into my life with the highest good of all involved.
 I bring it now.”
 I do this because I am powerful at manifestation and I don’t want to get a check for two million dollars if it means it’s an inheritance from one of my parents or siblings dying.
-Feel free to modify this as you see fit.
+Feel free to modify this ritual to fit your particular religious faith.